LikeTheSalad/aaper/README.md

 We can register as many Strategies as we like, as long as they all have unique names.
 After registering our new `RequestStrategy`, we can either:

-#### Use it on our annotation only.** This can be achieved by passing our strategy's name into the `EnsurePermissions` annotation of a method, like so:
+#### Use it on our annotation only
+This can be achieved by passing our strategy's name into the `EnsurePermissions` annotation of a method, like so:

     ```kotlin
     @EnsurePermissions(